turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 The `-m` part of the command says we want to add a message to this commit.
 ALWAYS add a message.
 The message is information that you (or other developers) can use at a later time when you want to look back and see what changes were contained in a commit.
 We will view this history later.

+##### A note on commit messages

+A git commit message is the best way to communicate *context* about a change to other developers and your future self.

+Basic rules of a decent commit message:
+* Capitalize the subject line
+* Do not end the subject line with a period
+* Use the imperative mood in the subject line

+Please read [Rules of Git Commit Messages](http://chris.beams.io/posts/git-commit/) for homework as it goes into more detail on what makes a great commit message.

 If we check the status of the repository now (`git status`), then it tells us that there is "nothing to commit" because all of the changes we have made in this directory have been committed.

 ```shell